Livtencity (Maribavir)

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
-It is not known if Livtencity will harm your unborn baby or if it passes into breast milk.
+Consult your doctor if you are pregnant, plan to become pregnant, or are breastfeeding, as it is not known if Livtencity can harm an unborn baby or pass into breast milk.

 Drug Interactions